Tom Colbert: Career in law

-In between his attendance at EKU and OU, he served in the Criminal Investigation Division of the United States Army.
+In between his attendance at EKU and OU, Colbert served in the Criminal Investigation Division of the United States Army.
 Following graduation from law school in 1982, he moved to Milwaukee, Wisconsin in order to accept the post of Assistant Dean of Marquette University Law School, serving until 1984.
 Returning to Oklahoma in 1984, he was appointed as an Assistant District Attorney in Oklahoma County, serving in that capacity until 1986.
 He entered private law practice in Oklahoma City in 1986.
 Over the next decade, he alternated between private practice and service as an attorney with the Oklahoma Department of Human Services.
 Between 1986 and 2000 he also served as assistant general counsel for the Oklahoma Department of Human Services.
 From 1999 to 2004, he served as a Judge on the Oklahoma Court of Civil Appeals and was the first African-American to serve on that Court.
-Colbert briefly served as Chief Judge of the Oklahoma Court of Civil Appeals in 2004, then was appointed to the Oklahoma Supreme Court District 6 seat in 2004, by Governor Brad Henry, becoming the first African-American to serve on the court.
+Colbert briefly served as Chief Judge of the Oklahoma Court of Civil Appeals prior to his appointment to the Oklahoma Supreme Court District 6 seat in 2004, by Governor Brad Henry, becoming the first African-American to serve on the court.
 On January 4, 2013, he was sworn in as Chief Justice of the Supreme Court, replacing former Chief Justice Steven W. Taylor.

 After serving his two-year term as Chief Justice, he returned to his former status on the Supreme Court representing the 6th Judicial District.
 On January 19, 2021, Colbert’s retirement was announced by the Oklahoma Supreme Court, effective February 1 of the same year.